An Arizona church known for feeding migrants now says the city is blocking its work

 Police and a city enforcer showed up at the church to fine the pastor, suit says

-The city of San Luis had long supported the church's food ministry, but that all changed in 2022 with the election of a Mayor Riedel, according to the lawsuit.
+The city of San Luis had long supported the church's food ministry, but that all changed in 2022 with the election of Riedel as mayor, according to the lawsuit.

-In 2023, the city warned the pastor that semi-trucks were not allowed to be parked in the area that the church is located in, per the San Luis zoning code, the suit said.
+In 2023, the city warned the pastor that semi-trucks were not allowed to be parked in the area where the church is located, per the San Luis zoning code, the suit said.
 For years, the church had relied on two semi-trucks to transport food and other donations from a warehouse to the church.

 The church tried its best to comply by unloading its semi-truck about a mile away from the church, but there was still pushback, Dys said.